 This is primarily a cash-back card, not a travel card, even though rewards are earned as Ultimate Rewards® points; therefore, Freedom Flex℠ cardholders will pay foreign transaction fees (3% of each transaction in U.S. currency).

-This fee is common to Chase's other cash-back cards in the Freedom family, and it's an excellent reason to pair the new Freedom Flex℠ card with one of Chase's premium travel cards such as Chase Sapphire Reserve® or even a business card like Ink Business Preferred® Credit Card
+This fee is common to Chase's other cash-back cards in the Freedom family, and it's an excellent reason to pair the new Freedom Flex℠ card with one of Chase's premium travel cards such as Chase Sapphire Reserve® or even a business card like Ink Business Preferred® Credit Card, neither of which charge foreign transaction fees.

 Is Freedom Flex℠ replacing Chase Freedom®?